rybitska/docker_compose/README.md

 # docker_compose

-demo app - for docker-compose crash course
+demo app - for docker-compose

 With Docker